Trilinear interpolation

 Trilinear interpolation is a method of multivariate interpolation on a 3-dimensional regular grid.
 It approximates the value of a function at an intermediate point $(x, y, z)$ within the local axial rectangular prism linearly, using function data on the lattice points.
-For an arbitrary, unstructured mesh (as used in finite element analysis), other methods of interpolation must be used; if all the mesh elements are tetrahedra (3D simplices), then barycentric coordinates provide a straightforward procedure.

 Trilinear interpolation is frequently used in numerical analysis, data analysis, and computer graphics.

-Compared to linear and bilinear interpolation
+Related methods

 Trilinear interpolation is the extension of linear interpolation, which operates in spaces with dimension $D = 1$, and bilinear interpolation, which operates with dimension $D = 2$, to dimension $D = 3$.
 These interpolation schemes all use polynomials of order 1, giving an accuracy of order 2, and it requires $2^D = 8$ adjacent pre-defined values surrounding the interpolation point.
 There are several ways to arrive at trilinear interpolation, which is equivalent to 3-dimensional tensor B-spline interpolation of order 1, and the trilinear interpolation operator is also a tensor product of 3 linear interpolation operators.